 “Filet mignon, bacon brussels sprouts, frites, mashed potatoes, lobster tail, strawberry cheesecake,” Sarah said, exiting the stall to wait for the waitress.

 “You are the greatest person I have ever met and I love you,” Megan said.

 The waitress walked in.
 “Ma’am?
 Are you the one with the asshole date?
 Your food is ready.”

 “Oh, thank you so much!
 Megan, I’ll call you when I’m home,” she said into her phone and hung up.

 Sarah walked out, and grabbed her to-go boxes from the waiter.
 He winked at her.
 “Have a good night.
 I’ll go tell your date you weren’t feeling well and left and then give him the bill.
 And you might have gotten a few extra goodies in here, including my number.”

 Sarah smiled.
 “Well, this is fantastic.
 Thank you so much.
 You might just be hearing from me later.”

 She walked home, smelling her food wafting from the containers, mixing with the metallic city smell and her own rose-scented body.
 It was still a great day.
-And now she could end it the best way: in her bed, eating delicious food, on the phone with her best friend, and binge-watching Netflix.
+And now she could end it the best way: in her bed, eating delicious food, on the phone with her best friend, and binge-watching bad reality TV.
 Damn, it’s good to be a queen.